 \subsection{UVO-mappings}

-Just as in the categorical dual equiavelnce result in \cite{bezhanishvili} between the category $\mathbf{BoolAlg}$ of Boolean algebras and Boolean homomorphisms and the category $\textbf{UV}$ of UV-spaces and UV-mappings, our conception of an appropriately defined continuous function between UVO-spaces depends upon the notions of a spectral mapping and a \textit{p}-morphism.
+Just as in the categorical dual equivalence result in \cite{bezhanishvili} between the category $\mathbf{BoolAlg}$ of Boolean algebras and Boolean homomorphisms and the category $\textbf{UV}$ of UV-spaces and UV-mappings, our conception of an appropriately defined continuous function between UVO-spaces depends upon the notions of a spectral mapping and a weak \textit{p}-morphism.

 \begin{definition} Given spectral spaces $X$ and $X'$, a map $f\colon X\to X'$ is a \textit{spectral map} if $f^{-1}[U]\in\mathcal{CO}(X)$ for every $U\in\mathcal{CO}(X')$. \end{definition} \begin{example} If $X$ is a spectral space and $Y$ is a Stone space, then the map $f\colon X\to Y$ is a spectral map if and only if $f$ is a continuous function. \end{example}